Love and Hate and BPD

-The disappointment and intense feeling states accompanying the experiences of neglect (or abuse) will be far too distressing for the infant to incorporate.
+The disappointment and intense feeling states accompanying experiences of neglect (or abuse) are far too distressing for an infant to incorporate.
 They will be separated out and (if bad enough) will never be integrated.

 In these circumstances, the developing child never learns to tolerate or accept their parents (and by extension) all people as being both good and bad - nurturing and disappointing, frustrating and accepting.

 These early templates for relationship stay with us.